 A setting within the TV’s Art Mode that will turn the TV off after one minute if there is a substantial decrease in the rooms ambient brightness (ie: when the lights are turned off).
 In some instances, adding a frame onto the tv can add enough shadow to fool the TV into thinking the lights are out and nobody is in the room.
 Night mode is often confused with the motion sensor on the TV, but actually has nothing to do with motion detection.

 A setting within the TV’s Art Mode that watches for motion in the room to determine if the room is occupied.
-If no motion in the room is detected for a set period of time (2 min, 5 min, 30 min, 1 hr, etc) then the TV will turn off until motion OR a substantial increase in room brightness is detected at which time Art Mode will turn back on.
+If no motion in the room is detected for a set period of time (2 min, 5 min, 30 min, 1 hr, etc) the TV will turn off until motion is detected, at which time Art Mode will turn back on.

 Remote Control Communication / IR Sensor

 The Samsung remote that comes with the TV uses a hybrid communication method of both Bluetooth and IR (infrared that requires direct line of sight) to send remote commands to the TV.
 Since Bluetooth uses radio frequencies, adding a frame to the TV would not interfere.
 If you are using other IR only functions or a third party IR based remote, then the frame would block this IR sensor on the bottom of the TV.